A-Kiwams/A-Kiwams/README.md

 - 🌱 Technical Project manager
 - 👯 Team lead and fullstack developer
 - 🔭 Good communicator and a fast learner
-- 🥅 2022 Goals: Seeking new opportunities and contributing to open source projects
+- 🥅 2023 Goals: Seeking new opportunities and contributing to open source projects
-- ⚡ Fun fact: Love watching sci fi movies
+- ⚡ Fun fact: Love travelling and watching sci fi movies

 ### Connect with me: